Skip to content

 Variations to Try

-• Add extra marshmallows: If you are making these for a marshmallow lover (like my kids!) you can add even more of that marshmallow flavor.
-Try folding in an extra 1/4 cup of mini marshmallows to the batter once it’s mixed.
+• Add extra marshmallows: Try folding in an extra 1/4 cup of mini marshmallows to the batter once it’s mixed.
 It will puff up slightly and melt, giving them even more marshmallowy goodness.

-• Add more chocolate: Additionally, if you prefer the taste of chocolate, add a subtle layer of richness by shaving some chocolate on top of the marshmallows right after you pull the cookies out of the oven.
+• Add more chocolate: Additionally, if you prefer the taste of chocolate, add a subtle layer of richness by melting chocolate on top of the marshmallows like I do in my chocolate marshmallow cookies.

 • Add a s’mores flavor: S’more lovers will enjoy this fun twist!
 Try adding a mini Hershey’s bar to the top and 1/4 cup chopped graham crackers to the batter.
 It’s SO good.